 - Exceptional verbal skills.
 Adults with AS may have typical to strong verbal skills.
 This may translate to greater vocabulary skills, especially in areas of interest.

 - Below-average non-verbal skills.
 Adults with AS may not pick up on non-verbal cues from others, such as hand gestures, facial expressions, or body language.

 - Lack of eye contact.
 When talking to another person, you may not make eye contact.

 - Clumsiness.
-Motor coordination difficulties are significantly more common in adults with ASD.
+Motor coordination difficulties are in adults with ASD.
 These motor skills issues may show up as difficulty performing tasks like sitting or walking correctly.
 Fine motor skills, like tying shoes or opening an envelope, may also be impacted.

 - Obsession.
 It’s not uncommon for individuals with AS to hyper focus on a specific topic.
 You may have a deep understanding and vast vocabulary related to this topic.
 They may also insist on talking about it when engaging with others.